rspamd/rspamd/doc/markdown/lua/index.md

 ## Writing advanced rules {#luarules}

 So by using these two tables it is possible to configure rules and metrics.
-Also note that it is possible to use any lua functions and rspamd libraries:
+Also note that it is possible to use any Lua functions and Rspamd libraries:

 ~~~lua
 -- Declare variable that contains regexp rule definition